 \section{Introduction}

-The thermalization of quantum systems is one of main obstacles for quantum simulation and quantum information processing, because the process of thermalization always eventually destroys the information of an initial state.
-It is expected that there are exceptional cases where some special slowly thermalizing initial states retain the memory over longer times.
-Specifically, it is well established that some nonintegrable systems can fail to thermalize due to rare nonthermal eigenstates called quantum many-body scars (QMBS) \cite {Shiraishi2017,Moudgalya2018,Moudgalya20182,Khemani2019,Ho2019,Shibata2020,McClarty2020,Richter2022,Jeyaretnam2021,Turner2018,Turner20182,Shiraishi2019,Lin2019,Choi2019,Khemani2020,Dooley2020,Dooley2021} .
-These nonthermal states are typically excited ones and span a subspace, in which any initial states do not thermalize and can be back periodically.
+The thermalization of quantum systems is one of the main obstacles for quantum simulation and quantum information processing, because the process of thermalization always eventually destroys the information of an initial state.
+It is expected that there are exceptional cases where some special slowly thermalizing initial states retain the memory over longer periods of time.
+Specifically, it is well established that some nonintegrable systems can fail to thermalize due to rare nonthermal eigenstates called quantum many-body scars (QMBS) \cite {Shiraishi2017,Moudgalya2018,Moudgalya20182,Khemani2019,Ho2019,Shibata2020,McClarty2020,Richter2022,Jeyaretnam2021,Turner2018,Turner20182,Shiraishi2019,Lin2019,Choi2019,Khemani2020,Dooley2020,Dooley2021,Schecter2019,Iversen2023} .
+These nonthermal states are typically excited ones and span a subspace, in which any initial states do not thermalize and can return periodically.
 The main task in this field is finding scars in a variety of nonintegrable many-body systems.
-On the other hand, a modern challenge in condensed matter physics\ is searching for long-lived non-thermal excited states which possess\ macroscopic long-range order.
-In contrast to the ground state based on a cooling down mechanism, the preparation of\ such states can be obtained via\ dynamic process.
+On the other hand, a modern challenge in condensed matter physics\ is searching for long-lived non-thermal excited states that possess\ macroscopic long-range order.
+In contrast to the ground state, which is based on a cooling down mechanism, the preparation of\ such states can be obtained via\ dynamic process.